aezhou/if-one-then-fun/README.md

 overlap between a person's potential matches and the people who have been assigned matchings for this round.

 Another method that needs testing is in Organization - the assigning teams method.
 In this case, it is important to make sure that each person has the correct teammates in their potential teammates (and does not include themselves).
+Additionally, it is important to make sure each person has the correct teams associated with their possible teammates.

 Finally, we need to make sure that we are parsing the JSON file correctly.
 We only want one Person instance per unique email address.
 Additionally, we want to make sure that the teams are correctly created.